-Sales from existing businesses in the segment's retail petroleum equipment business grew at a mid-single digit rate during 2014 as compared to 2013.
+Sales from existing businesses in the segment's retail petroleum equipment business grew at a mid-single digit rate during 2014 as compared with 2013.
 Demand for the business' dispenser systems was particularly strong in North America and China during 2014.
 Continued strong demand for point-of-sale systems, service and vapor recovery products in most major geographies also contributed to year-over-year sales growth.
-The business expects growth to continue in 2015 as customers upgrade payment systems, primarily in the United States, to comply with upcoming enhanced security requirements based on the EMV global standard.